 Featuring six of the world’s top fiddlers and a peerless quartet of piano, guitar, bass and drums, String Sisters blends Nordic and Celtic traditions into a glorious riot of all-encompassing sound.
-Formed at Celtic Connections in 2001 by Shetland fiddler Catriona Macdonald the group has come back together on many special occasions rewarding audiences each time with a concert to remember.
+Formed in 2000 by Shetland fiddler Catriona Macdonald the group played their first ever gig at Celtic Connections on Friday 21 January of that year.
+Since then String Sisters have come back together on many special occasions rewarding audiences each time with a concert to remember.

 String Sisters debut album Live was released in 2007 and was Grammy long-listed.